rollerworks/search/UPGRADE-2.0.md

  * The `$forceNew` argument in `SearchConditionBuilder::field()` is deprecated and will be removed in v2.0.0-BETA1, use `overwriteField()` instead.

+ * Support for Doctrine ORM NativeQuery was removed, use the Doctrine DBAL condition-generator instead for this usage.

 UPGRADE FROM 2.0-ALPHA19 to 2.0-ALPHA20
 =======================================